brilliant-ember/Machine_learning_notes/notes.md

 ### Various size images in CNN
- RetinaNet can have various size input image because it has 1D convultional layers that flatten the input.
+ RetinaNet can have various size input image because it has 1D convolutional  layers that flatten the input.
 Because  of this RetinaNet can accept ANY size input image!!.
 - *1D conv layers can be used as Flatten Layers* and the advantage is that you control the number of filters, ie the depth of the layer, therefore, the shape will be 1x1xnum_filters and that's something you control so you can have any size input. look at this github issue that talks about this https://github.com/fizyr/keras-retinanet/issues/341